 Piggybacking on the previous tip, reducing stress is key to reducing pain.
 Stress causes muscles to tighten, increases your pulse, and can cause your blood pressure to rise.
 All of which are a recipe for disaster when it comes to intractable pain management.
 Actively avoid stressful situations and use stress management techniques to keep yourself feeling calm and collected.

 If possible, exercise.
 Exercise releases endorphins.
-Endorphins are hormones that improve your move while also blocking pain signals.
+Endorphins are hormones that improve your mood while also blocking pain signals.
 Exercise also strengthens muscles, which can reduce the risk of injury and additional pain.
 Since intractable pain often affects daily routines, talk to your doctor about the right exercise routine for your body.

 You may be surprised by this tip for intractable pain management.
 While this may not relieve physical discomfort, talking to those who also suffer from intractable pain can tremendously help your state of mind.
 Suffering from such severe pain for such a prolonged period of time can be a lonely road.
 Unfortunately, some may not understand the severity of the pain because they have never been through it themselves.
 Find a support group to share frustrations and wins along your journey.